 To be a novelist, all I need is a pen and a piece of paper.

 8. Event Managers

-To be an event manger you need a bachelor’s degree in any discipline and a diploma or one year post-graduate program from an institute, though the course is not compulsory.
+To be an event manager you need a bachelor’s degree in any discipline and a diploma or one-year post-graduate program from an institute, though the course is not compulsory.

 Event managers are expected to have great communication skills and they work for projects for event management companies, hotels, and big corporate houses to name a few.

 The tourism industry is one of the largest in terms of people who depend on it, either directly or indirectly.

 When compared to our neighbor China, India is far behind in terms of international tourism.
 However, India’s domestic travel figures are great.

 Predictions by the United Nations World Tourism Organisation is that the focus is shifting to Asia, and India will definitely emerge as one of the top destinations in the coming years.

 10. Be Your Own Boss